arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 - Quote is private for a user (buyer): it does not include any user information.
 - Quote is pseudo private for a maker (seller): a maker can use several unrelated values for `maker_address`
 - `nonce` is used to prevent replay attacks, i.e. using the same quote in more than one trade.
 - `valid_until` limits the commitment of a maker to enter a swap up until a certain block.
-More accurate time constaints will be introduced as Leo `finalize` functions will be able to access current time information.
+More accurate time constraints will be introduced as Leo `finalize` functions will be able to access current time information.

 ### Signature